LinoLerch/MMdetectionRobustness/README.md

+# Feedback Networks for Robust Object Detection
 This project investigated the research question of whether incorporating **feedback connections** improves performance on the **Robust Detection Benchmark**.

+## Abstract
+Object detection is a common use case for deep neural networks.
+In order to deploy a model in a real-world application, it must be robust to a range of possible image corruptions.
+This project investigated feedback connections to improve the detection robustness.
+Two feedback networks were implemented on the basis of a Faster R-CNN architecture with a ResNet-50 backbone.
+While one used additive feedback, the other one employed modulation as a coupling scheme.
+Evaluation on the Robust Detection Benchmark revealed that the feedback networks did not improve robustness compared to the feedforward baseline.
+However, it was found that the feedback networks led to substantially less false-positive detections.

+## References
 The following two references served as the main foundation:

 > Jarvers, C. and H. Neumann (2019) Incorporating feedback in convolutional neural net-